 Raufarhólshellir lava cave - the Lava Tunnel - is one of the extraordinary lava caves in Iceland.
-It has just recently been made more accessible to visitors and reopened with guided tours in June 2017.
+It has been made more accessible to visitors and reopened with guided tours in June 2017.

 On a guided tour of Raufarhólshellir cave

-Now it is a breeze and you don't have to worry about your footing any longer.
+Now it is a breeze, and you don't have to worry about your footing any longer.
 I will for sure be taking my future visitors on a guided tour of Raufarhólshellir.
-It is only a short drive from the capital city Reykjavík and makes for an awesome experience.

 Inside Raufarhólshellir lava cave

-In a couple of places, the roof has caved in allowing outside light to flow into the cave, creating an even more mysterious atmosphere.
-These openings/skylights also let in snow and beneath the openings, you will see huge piles of snow, which make the cave very distinctive.
+In a couple of places, the roof has caved in, allowing outside light to flow into the cave, creating an even more mysterious atmosphere.

-Even in the summertime, you will find snow inside the cave, so be prepared to walk on some snow and wear appropriate footwear.
 Ice sculptures can be seen further inside the cave in the wintertime.
 This point also makes for a very good photo.
-My photo above is taken in late May and the piles of snow were still really high.
+My photo above was taken in late May, and the snow piles were still very high.

 Inside Raufarhólshellir lava cave

-We were provided with safety helmets and flashlights and experienced mountain guides showed us around the cave for an hour.
+We were provided with safety helmets and flashlights, and experienced mountain guides showed us around the cave for an hour.
 They explained to us the geology of the cave and volcanic activity in Iceland.
-Here we were actually walking in the path of the flowing hot lava from an eruption that took place some 5,200 years ago east of Mt.
-Bláfjöll - called the Leitahraun eruption.

 Inside Raufarhólshellir lava cave

-Lighting has been installed in the cave to make it easier to see the vivid lava colours inside the cave.
-Lava can have such beautiful and bright colours, which to me is the main attraction for going down into these lava tubes - that and the distinctive lava formations, stalactites, and the lava straws to name just a few.
+Lighting has been installed in the cave to make it easier to see the vivid lava colours.
+Lava can have such beautiful and bright colours, which to me is the main attraction for going down into these lava tubes.

 Inside Raufarhólshellir lava cave

-And some of them did not follow the protocol of cave exploration and left rubbish inside the cave, beer cans, bottles, toilet-paper and such :(
+And some of them did not follow the protocol of cave exploration and left rubbish inside the cave, beer cans, bottles, toilet paper, and such :(

 Amazing colours inside Raufarhólshellir lava cave